theoh-io/Perception-Pipeline/python/src/dlav22/trackers/README.md

 Class functions: track

 ## name of the Top Level Function
-(currently final detector)
+currently: final_detector => perception.py (DetectorG16) at the root of dlav22
-localization of that top level class name of the class: Detector G16 need to change
+localization of that top level class => src/dlav22 name of the class: Detector G16 need to change
 Forward method

+## To Do
+same IO for reid_tracker ✅
+Create top level file + config file: running pifpaf frequency Add ds_custom_reid + compatibility with other ReID weights config file make the check clean_tracking script working check client.py and add it in python/scripts [benchmarking performance IoU] add comment (documenting code)